 When you swim in the Dead Sea the water is heavier than your body - which makes it impossible for you to sink.
 You don't have to tread water.
-You can lay down and go to sleep.
+You can lay down and read the newspaper.
 The salty water holds you up.